ConnectSync/ConnectSync-Repo/README.md

 Create a folder named 'config' and a json file inside it as 'default.json'. put the mongoURI inside the file.

-To run the frontend on localhost, go to the directory '/connectsync' and run:
+To run the frontend on localhost, go to the directory <mark>connectsync_client</mark> and run:

 ```bash
 > npm start
 ```

-To run frontend and server together
+To run client side and server side concurrently:

 ```bash
 > npm run dev